 Take a Tour

-Last summer, we participated in a Q&A with Sprudge as part of their ‘Build Outs of Summer’ Series that highlighted the Big Red Roast Rig.
+In the Summer of 2019, we participated in a Q&A with Sprudge as part of their ‘Build Outs of Summer’ Series that highlighted the Big Red Roast Rig.
 Below is the longer version of that conversation.

 How did the project come about?

 Steve brought up the idea in the Summer of 2018 of creating a seed-to-cup mobile coffee lab.
 The monthly classes at our campus in Minneapolis had become really popular but there was still a barrier to entry for people from further away who either couldn’t afford travel or couldn’t leave their businesses for a few days to attend.
 Mobilizing coffee education would allow us not only connect with those people but to also to promote specialty coffee to the public in a more immediate, hands-on way.